Monastic community of Mount Athos

-The community includes 20 monasteries and the settlements that they depend on.
-The monasteries house around 2,000 Eastern Orthodox monks from Greece and many other countries, including Eastern Orthodox countries such as Romania, Moldova, Georgia, Bulgaria, Montenegro, Serbia and Russia, who live an ascetic life at Athos, isolated from the rest of the world.
+The monastic community enjoys autonomous self-government within the borders of the Athos peninsula.
+The Greek Ministry of Foreign Affairs manages relations between Athos and the Government of Greece.
+The community includes 20 monasteries and dependent settlements.
+The monasteries house around 2,000 Eastern Orthodox monks from Greece and many other countries, including Eastern Orthodox countries such as Serbia, Romania, Moldova, Georgia, Bulgaria, Montenegro, Ukraine and Russia, who claim to live an ascetic life at Athos, isolated from the rest of the world.
 The Athonite monasteries feature a rich collection of well-preserved artifacts, rare books, ancient documents, and artworks of immense historical value, and Mount Athos has been listed as a World Heritage Site since 1988.

-Although Mount Athos is legally part of the European Union like the rest of Greece, the Monastic community institutions have a special jurisdiction which was reaffirmed during the admission of Greece to the European Community (precursor to the EU).
-This empowers the monastic community's authorities to restrict the free movement of people and goods in its territory; in particular, only males are allowed to enter, while women and most female animals are banned from Mount Athos by religious tradition of the community which lives there.

-Political structure

-A territory of Greece, the monastic community enjoys autonomous self-government.
-The Greek Ministry of Foreign Affairs manages relations between the monastic community and the Government of Greece.